Svetozar Pribićević: Early life

-The creation of the Kingdom of Serbs, Croats, and Slovenes
+Kingdom of Serbs, Croats, and Slovenes

-In 1918 he was leader of the Croato-Serbian Coalition which was then the dominant party in the Croatian Sabor.
+In 1918, he was leader of the Croato-Serbian Coalition which was then the dominant party in the Croatian Sabor.
 When the Croatian Sabor voted to join the State of Slovenes, Croats and Serbs, the state formed by the South Slav regions of the Austro-Hungarian Empire when that state collapsed as a result of its defeat in the First World War, Pribićević became one of the vice presidents of the new states ruling body, the National Council of Slovenes, Croats and Serbs.
 As Italy overran parts of the new state's territory in Istria and along the coast of Dalmatia he urged the council to seek unification with Serbia without delay.
 In this he received especially strong support from Dalmatian delegates and on the morning of the November 27 a delegation from the National Council set off for Belgrade which was to formally create a new state, the Kingdom of Serbs, Croats and Slovenes, a few days later.

-Svetozar Pribićević became the Minister of Internal Affairs.
-In this role he implemented an authoritarian policy believing that a strict centralized system was necessary in order to preserve the union.
+Svetozar Pribićević then became the Minister of Internal Affairs.
+In this role, he implemented authoritarian policies, believing that a strict centralized system was necessary in order to preserve the union.

 Pribićević's Croat-Serb coalition dissolved.
 Its members quickly fused with political groupings from other parts of the former Austria-Hungary.
-This began negotiations with the Pašić's radicals but negotiations quickly fell through.
-Instead they joined with the Serbian opposition (including the party of Ljubomir Davidović) to form a block that was to dominate the Provisional Representation which served as a Parliament until the election of the Constituent Assembly.
-This block itself formed into a party which in 1920 adopted the name the Democratic Party.
+This began negotiations with the Pašić's radicals, but the negotiations quickly fell through.
+Instead, they joined with the Serbian opposition (including the party of Ljubomir Davidović) to form a bloc that was to dominate the Provisional Representation, which served as a Parliament until the election of the Constituent Assembly.
+This bloc itself formed into a party which in 1920 adopted the name the Democratic Party.
 Even though Ljubomir Davidović was the leader, Pribićević had as much, if not more, influence on the policy of the party.
 In the elections for the Constituent Assembly, the Democratic Party did significantly worse in the former Austria-Hungarian regions which weakened Pribićević's influence in the Party.
-However, in alliance with the Radicals the Democratic party managed to ensure that the new constitution would have the centralized form that, at the time, Pribićević supported.
+However, in alliance with the Radicals, the Democratic party managed to ensure that the new constitution would have the centralized form that, at the time, Pribićević supported.

 In January 1920, Pribićević had a secret meeting with Đuro Basariček of the Croatian Republican Peasant Party.
 Basariček told Pribićević that should there be held elections for the provisional representation not only would the Peasant Party participate in the elections but they would also join in the preparations for the Constituent Assembly.
 However, King Alexander refused to sign the decree.
 Though Pribićević remained on good terms with Alexander, it was at this point he lost his faith in Alexander's judgment.

-In December 1921 the Radicals provoked a government crisis, demanding the portfolio of Minister of Internal Affairs.
-The Democratic Party refused this point blank but at a meeting of their deputies club they voted, by secret ballot, that Pribićević should step down as Minister of Internal Affairs.
+In December 1921, the Radicals provoked a government crisis, demanding the portfolio of Minister of Internal Affairs.
+The Democratic Party refused this, but at a meeting of their deputies club they voted, by secret ballot, that Pribićević should step down as Minister of Internal Affairs.
 Pribićević became, instead, the Minister of Education.